Apollo Investment (AINV) CEO Howard Widra on Q1 2022 Results - Earnings Call Transcript

 Operator

-Thank you.
-Our next question will come from Kyle Joseph with Jefferies.
+We'll take our next question from Kyle Joseph with Jefferies.
+Please go ahead.
+Your line is open.

 Kyle Joseph